puggbma/Concert-Castanets-SoundFont/README.md

 The soundFonts, configuration and examples files are contained in the "Wiki" tab.

-The soundFont, documentation and score has been created by Maria P.Guerra García ( juli 2025)
+The soundFont, documentation, score templates and Castanets (voices) work have been created by Maria P.Guerra García ( juli 2025)

-Some scores examples of the use of the Concert Castanets-Kit:
+Some scores examples of the use of the Concert Castanets-Kit are:

 https://musescore.com/user/38961855/scores/25057228 (Una pandereta suena) https://musescore.com/user/38961855/scores/27021343  (El barberillo de Lavapiés)